yuorb/yuorb.github.io/src/tutorial/cl.md

 The reason for extra rules for IV/ VI shortcuts is because the slot VI has several “common and useful” special values.
 This rule generalizes the shortcut possibility.
 Also this way, starting with “w” or “y” becomes an indicator that words are without IV/VI values .

-Donʼt worry if learners donʼt understand the meaning of “a” in slot IV or “l/d” in slot VI.
+Don’t worry if learners don’t understand the meaning of “a” in slot IV or “l/d” in slot VI.
 We will talk about slot IV in the next lesson, and slot VI in future lessons.

 Q. For these words, write the full word (pay attention to stress), their default shortcut form(s) and their IV/VI shortcut.